OpenAIM/OpenRFA-Website/Documentation/API/README.md

 **For field_data_type and field_group fields, refer to: http://openrfa.org/documentation/api/term-ids**

-Not supplying the required fields will return this error message in JSON
+Not supplying the required fields will return this error message in JSON:
 ```json
 {
     "form_errors": {